muzixing/IETF-PCEP-SRV6/draft-ietf-pce-segment-routing-ipv6.md

 Note that the MSD-Type, MSD-Value exchanged via the SRv6-PCE-CAPABILITY sub-TLV indicates the SRv6 SID imposition limit for the PCC node.
-However, if a PCE learns these via alternate mechanisms, e.g routing protocols, as specified in: {{I-D.ietf-lsr-ospfv3-srv6-extensions}};
-{{I-D.ietf-lsr-isis-srv6-extensions}}; {{I-D.ietf-idr-bgpls-srv6-ext}}, then it ignores the values in the SRv6-PCE-CAPABILITY sub-TLV.
-Furthermore, whenever a PCE learns the other SRv6 MSD types that may be defined in the future via alternate mechanisms, it MUST use those values regardless of the values exchanged in the SRv6-PCE-CAPABILITY sub-TLV.
+However, if a PCE learns these via alternate mechanisms, e.g routing protocols {{RFC9352}}, then it ignores the values in the SRv6-PCE-CAPABILITY sub-TLV.
+Furthermore, whenever a PCE learns any other SRv6 MSD types that may be defined in the future via alternate mechanisms, it MUST use those values regardless of the values exchanged in the SRv6-PCE-CAPABILITY sub-TLV.

-PCE MUST NOT send SRv6 paths with a number of SIDs exceeding that SRv6 MSD value (based on the SRv6 MSD Type).
+A PCE MUST NOT send SRv6 paths with a number of SIDs exceeding that SRv6 MSD value (based on the SRv6 MSD Type).
 If a PCC needs to modify the SRv6 MSD value signaled via the Open message, it MUST close the PCEP session and re-establish it with the new value.
 If a PCEP session is established with a non-zero SRv6 MSD value, and the PCC receives an SRv6 path containing more SIDs than specified in the SRv6 MSD value (based on the SRv6 MSD type), the PCC MUST send a PCErr message with Error-Type = 10 (Reception of an invalid object) and Error-Value = TBD1 (Unsupported number of SRv6-ERO subobjects).
 If a PCEP session is established with an SRv6 MSD value of zero, then the PCC MAY specify an SRv6 MSD for each path computation request that it sends to the PCE, by including a "maximum SID depth" metric object on the request similar to {{RFC8664}}.